Getting to know Nowruz

 Visiting

-Another famous custom during the Nowrooz holiday is seeing, visiting, and going to the house of friends and family.
-According to this custom, people who may not have seen each other in the past year meet again and refresh their past memories.
+Another famous custom during the Nowrooz holiday is seeing, visiting, and going to the houses of friends and family.
+According to this custom, people who may not have seen each other in the past year meet again and refresh their memories.

 Comments